LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Related Work

-Prior to CAREER, other authors (e.g., \citet{li_nemo_2017,meng_hierarchical_2019, zhang_attentive_2021}) made use of various versions of neural networks for the next job prediction problem, sometimes training on large datasets.
-For example, \cite{li_nemo_2017} use a Long Short-Term Memory (LSTM) neural network to predict job transitions, where the embedding dimension is 200, and the training set incorporates more than a million individuals. \cite{he2021your} build a model to predict the next job position out of 32 frequent position names, as well as job salary and firm size for that position, using a dataset of 70,000 resumes.
-These papers do not make use of foundation models.

-Another approach taken by \cite{zhang2019job2vec} seeks to predict aggregate transition probabilities between pairs of job titles within the same firm.
+\paragraph*{Machine Learning Methods for Next Occupation Prediction} Prior to the use of foundation models, other authors (e.g., \citet{li_nemo_2017,meng_hierarchical_2019,zhang_attentive_2021}) made use of various neural network architectures for the next-occupation prediction problem, sometimes training on large datasets.
+For example, \citet{li_nemo_2017} uses a Long Short-Term Memory (LSTM) neural network to predict occupation transitions, where the embedding dimension is 200, and the training set incorporates more than a million individuals. \citet{he2021your} build a model to predict the next occupation position out of 32 frequent position names, as well as job salary and firm size for that position, using a dataset of 70{,}000 resumes.
+Another approach taken by \citet{zhang2019job2vec} seeks to predict aggregate transition probabilities between pairs of job titles within the same firm.
 Their approach, which generates embeddings for each job title, does not attempt to condition on individual worker history.
+These papers do not make use of foundation models; a recent line of work builds domain-specific foundation models for careers, most notably CAREER developed by \citet{vafa_career_2024}, which we discuss in more detail below.